eecs298/eecs298.github.io/docs/lab8.md

 pip3 install scikit-learn
 ```

-To use `sklearn` to download the diabetes dataset, run the following:
+To use `scikit-learn` to download the diabetes dataset, run the following:

 ```python
 from sklearn import datasets